 - Glucosamine supplement combined with chondroitin sulfate can be the best supplement for dogs diagnosed with arthritis.
 It helps reduce the symptoms of arthritis and hip dysplasia.

 - Glucosamine chondroitin for dogs is available in various flavors.
 It could be a bacon flavored treat for the pet.
 No major side effects of these supplements have been yet noticed.
 Glucosamine promotes the repairing process of the damaged cartilage while chondroitin blocks the flow of enzymes, which destroy the cartilage.

 Glucosamine, available in a liquid form can be the best glucosamine for dogs, as complete absorption of the ingredients is possible.
 Besides, it is easy to feed.
 The supplement is regarded as a safe nutritional supplement.
 It helps reduce the pain and slows down the advancement of arthritis.
 But results are not instant.
-You should have patience.
+It needs time to accumulate in the system.

-In any case, medications meant for human beings should not be given to dogs.
-Before purchasing and feeding dog medicines, you should consult the vet.
-Instructions of the vet, regarding glucosamine dosage should be strictly followed by dog owners.
+Before purchasing and feeding dog medicines, you should consult the vet or pet nutritionalist.
+Instructions regarding glucosamine dosage should be strictly followed by dog owners.
 The vet would check the age, weight and medical history of your dog and would then determine the dosage.
 You should religiously follow the instructions on the labels too.